rseln/Pinpoint/README.md

 # Pinpoint
-Pinpoint is an object identification program created Google Cloud Vision API and Python
+Pinpoint is an object identification program that was created using Google Cloud Vision API and Python.